-If the notice is for terminating a week-to-week tenancy, the notice must be received by the other party at least seven (7) calendar days prior to the end date indicated in the notice.
+If the notice is for terminating a week-to-week lease, the notice must be received by the other party at least seven (7) calendar days prior to the end date indicated in the notice.

-If the notice is for ending a month-to-month tenancy, the notice shall be provided to the receiving party at least thirty (30) calendar days before the end of the following rental period.
+If the notice is for terminating a rental agreement, including a month-to-month or year-to-year lease, the notice shall be provided to the receiving party at least thirty (30) calendar days before the end of the following rental period.
 For example, if the notice is served on May 20th, the tenancy will not end until June 30th.